langchain-ai/langchain-datastax/libs/astradb/README.md

 - you can ignore the warning because you know your application will never need to store very long textual contents;
 - you can ignore the warning and explicitly instruct the plugin _not to_ create the collection, assuming it exists already (which suppresses the warning): `store = AstraDBVectorStore(..., setup_mode=langchain_astradb.utils.astradb.SetupMode.OFF)`.
 In this case the collection will be used as-is, no (indexing) questions asked;
-- if you can afford re-populating the collection anew, you can drop it and re-run the LangChain application: the collection will be created with the optimized indexing settings. **This is the recommended option, when possible**.
+- if you can afford populating the collection anew, you can drop it and re-run the LangChain application: the collection will be created with the optimized indexing settings. **This is the recommended option, when possible**.